smokejohn/ioidn_shellscripts/README.md

 ## Scripts

-DenoiseHDR.cmd - For denoising HighDynamicRange images (openEXR)
+**DenoiseHDR.cmd** - For denoising HighDynamicRange images (openEXR)

-DenoiseHDR_Alpha.cmd - Same as DenoiseHDR but keeps the Alpha Channel
+**DenoiseHDR_Alpha.cmd** - Same as DenoiseHDR but keeps the Alpha Channel

-DenoiseLDR.cmd - For denoising LowDynamicRange images (Standard 8bit srgb images) (recommended format .png)
+**DenoiseLDR.cmd** - For denoising LowDynamicRange images (Standard 8bit srgb images) (recommended format .png)

-DenoiseLDR_Alpha.cmd - Same as DenoiseLDR but keeps the Alpha Channel
+**DenoiseLDR_Alpha.cmd** - Same as DenoiseLDR but keeps the Alpha Channel

-DenoiseLDR_Anim.cmd - For denoising Animations, simply drag the image sequence onto this script
+**DenoiseLDR_Anim.cmd** - For denoising Animations, simply drag the image sequence onto this script

-Heads up: Currently the shell scripts perform the most basic denoise the binary offers, taking only the beauty pass render
+**Heads up**: Currently the shell scripts perform the most basic denoise the binary offers, taking only the beauty pass render

-The denoiser offers input for 3 passes (beauty, albedo, normal) and delivers way better results but these shell scripts don't offer that (yet).
+*The denoiser offers input for 3 passes (beauty, albedo, normal) and delivers way better results but these shell scripts don't offer that (yet).*

 ## Installing